wang-shiyu3/NoteTakingSystem/README.md

    npm start
    ```
 ## Deploy Instructions
+* After unit test success it will be deployed to specified AWS EC2 automatically
 * Do the first three steps in "Build Instructions" first
 ```bash
    npm run deploy